Analysis of market weights under volatility-stabilized market models: Introduction

 \section{Introduction}

-The family of multidimensional diffusions models named Volatility-stabilized market (VSM) was introduced by Fernholz and Karatzas \cite{ferkar05} as a toy-model that nevertheless reflects some of the traits of a {real-world} equity market.
-We refer the reader to an excellent survey article by the same authors \cite{ferkarspt}.
+The multidimensional diffusion models named volatility-stabilized market (VSM) models were introduced by Fernholz and Karat\-zas~\cite{ferkar05} as toy models that nevertheless reflect some of the traits of a real-world equity market.
+We refer the reader to an excellent survey article by the same authors~\cite{ferkarspt}.
 These models reflect the fact that in real markets the smaller stocks tend to have a greater volatility and a greater rate of growth than the larger ones.

+The mathematical description of the model involves a vector-valued continuous stochastic process $X(t)=(X_1(t), X_2(t), \ldots, X_n(t)),$ where every coordinate takes nonnegative values.
+Their dynamics are determined by the following stochastic differential equation (SDE)\ with a single nonnegative parameter $\delta$: for $i=1,2,\ldots,n$, we have